 Kanban supports the deferred commitment and provides a set of rules and practices to ensure agility and deliver value at the right time.
 In doing so, the service delivery of customer requests is more predictable and reliable.

 In Scrum, commitment is essential to build an agile culture.
-It is the requirement for teams to commit a particular amount of work.
+It is a requirement for teams to commit a particular amount of work.
 Using a time framework, Sprint checks the amount of work finished and can be done by the end of the Sprint.

 What are the key metrics that improve productivity and software quality in Scrum and Kanban?

-While choosing the Scrum vs Kanban, we can’t ignore the key performance indicators that optimize the workflow performance.
+While choosing Scrum vs Kanban, we can’t ignore the key performance indicators that optimize the workflow performance.